section-engineering-education/engineering-education/content/articles/binance-smart-chain-tutorial/index.md

 ### Pre-requisites
 - Basics of [Blockchain](https://www.oracle.com/ke/blockchain/what-is-blockchain/) technology.
 - An IDE for smart contracts such as the in-browser [Remix IDE](https://remix.ethereum.org/).
 - A Metamask wallet extension.
-[Install here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) on your Chrome browser.
+Use this [link](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) to install on your Chrome browser.

-### Why Binance Smart Chain?
+### Why Binance Smart Chain
 Over time the Ethereum platform has expanded causing network congestion to its infrastructure.
 This impacted gas fees and slow transactions.
 As the plan to migrate to Proof-of-Stake has taken time, Ethereum currently uses Proof-of-Work consensus.
 On the other hand, Binance uses the Proof-of-Authority mechanism.

-Block producers are known as validators in the Proof-of-Authority consensus in Binance Smart Chain.
+Block producers are known as validators in the Proof-of-Authority consensus in the Binance Smart Chain.
 These validators are limited to 21 and need the approval of identities from Binance.
 Since we need pre-approval from Binance to become a validator, Binance gains complete control making it more of a private blockchain.
 The Binance Smart Chain is fully compatible with the Ethereum Virtual Machine.

 ### Set Up Remix
 Remix is an online tool for Ethereum and solidity development.
 It comes bundled with plugins for testing, debugging, and deploying smart contracts.
 Launch Remix IDE on your browser by navigating to https://remix.ethereum.org/.
-The editor looks like:
+The editor looks like this:

 ![Remix IDE](/engineering-education/binance-smart-chain-tutorial/remix.png)